hbar/recipes/Spices.md

 - Crushed red chili flakes
 - Garlic
 - Soy sauce
+- Black vinegar
-- Salt
+- Szechuan peppercorns (optional)

 ###Instructions:###
 1. Finely chop several cloves of garlic.
-2. Add garlic to a small pot and cover with soy sauce.
+2. Add garlic to a small pot and cover with soy sauce and black vinegar.
-3. Lightly simmer to remove water from soy sauce.
+3. Lightly simmer to evaporate some of the liquid.
-4. When liquid is almost gone, add half a jar full of crushed chili flakes (use chili oil for measurement).
+4. Add half a jar full of crushed chili flakes (use chili oil jar for measurement).
-5. Sprinkle with soy sauce and continue to heat for a few minutes.
+5. Moisten chili flakes with more soy sauce and black vinegar.
-6. Add half a jar of olive oil.
-Add extra salt if desired (a teaspoon or so).
+6. Add 1-2 teaspoons of ground/crushed Szechuan peppercorns (optional)
-7. Heat chili oil on low and stir for 15 minutes while watching to make sure chili and garlic are bubbling gently without burning.
+7. Heat chili oil on low heat and stir for 10-15 minutes, watching to make sure chili and garlic are bubbling gently without burning.

 Karivepaku Podi  (Spiced Curry Leaf Powder):